Darren Jonusas

 BBC2 / NVC / ABC / PBS: AUSTRALIA: BEYOND THE FATAL SHORE

-4 of 6 x 50' docs, art critic/author Robert Hughes returns home, directors Chris Spencer, Phil Smith and Richard Curzon Smith for Oxford Films.
+4 of 6 x 50' docs, art critic/author Robert Hughes returns home, directors Chris Spencer, Phil Smith & Richard Curzon Smith for Oxford Films.
 RTS award.

 CH4: THE 1900 HOUSE